TosinAremu/LITA-Captstone-Project/README.md

 #### 3. Lowest Performer:
 - Socks have the lowest average sales at 121.67, indicating that they may not be as popular or are priced lower, impacting their average sales figure.

+### Recommendations
+1. Targeted Promotions for Top Sellers: Given their high average sales, consider cross-selling Shirts and Shoes with other products to maximize their profitability and encourage larger purchases.

+2. Sales Strategies for Mid-Range Products: To boost average sales for Gloves, Hats, and Jackets, you could consider bundling these items with more popular products or offering limited-time discounts.
+Since they’re in the mid-range, small improvements in sales could significantly impact overall revenue.

+3. Re-evaluate Strategy for Socks: The low average sales for Socks may indicate they are either not appealing enough or are priced in a way that limits revenue.
+A potential strategy could be to promote them as an add-on purchase with higher-performing products or to adjust pricing.

+4. Further Analysis on Profit Margins: While average sales provide a revenue perspective, examining profit margins for each product will help determine their true value.
+If products like Shirts and Shoes also have high margins, they should be prioritized in marketing efforts.

+3. Inventory Management: Based on demand trends suggested by average sales, adjusting inventory levels for each product can help optimize stock availability and reduce excess inventory for slower-moving items like Socks.

+In summary, Shirts and Shoes are the strongest products in terms of average sales, while Socks may require a revised strategy to improve performance.

 ### Customer Data: Subscription Service Analysis
 #### Objective